Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can pick up your compost at the Transfer Station at the end of Town Farm Road.
 This compost is only for participants in this program, and you are allowed to take 50 gallons (in your containers).
 Shovels are provided at the compost pile.
 Please do not fill up a truck bed!

-Visit our Moving page for more information on how to sign up for service.
+Please call the office at 978-356-6635 or visit our moving page for more information on how to apply for electric service.

 Beverly Hospital and Addison Gilbert Hospital have sharps disposal kiosks in their lobbies.
 Beverly Hospital is located at 85 Herrick Street, Beverly and Addison Gilbert Hospital is located at 298 Washington Street, Gloucester.

 If it's your usual trash day (and not a holiday), call the DPW at 978-356-6612.
-If it's a holiday, make sure your trash is out for pickup the following day by 6 AM.
+If it's a holiday week, your trash and recycling must be at the curb the following day by 6 AM.

-Household organics are collected by the resident in a provided cart and picked up by a special truck on Wednesday mornings.
-The DPW subsidizes this program with grant funds and residents pay $95 per year to participate and receive a free compost cart.
+Household organics are collected by participants, placed in a provided cart and picked up by a special truck on Wednesday mornings.
+Residents pay $95 per year to participate and the DPW subsidizes this program with grant funds and provides a free compost cart.

 Finished compost is available for participants, up to 50 gallons twice per year.

-The Ipswich Recycling Advisory Committee, with the Department of Public Works and MassDEP, started this curbside collection pilot in Fall 2011.
+The Ipswich Waste Reduction Advisory Committee, with the Department of Public Works and MassDEP, started this curbside collection pilot in Fall 2011.
 More than 1,074 tons of organics have been composted instead of incinerated with the trash.

-Ipswich’s official Overthrow Bags cost $2 per bag and are sold in 5-bag pack for $10.
-Residents need to use these bags only when they dispose of trash in excess of one 35-gallon bag or barrel per week.
+Ipswich’s official Overthrow Bags cost $2 per bag and are sold in a 5-bag pack for $10.
+These bags are necessary only when you dispose of trash in excess of one 35-gallon bag or barrel per week.

 The Town of Ipswich encourages people to take interest in our bid opportunities and advertises by several different methods.
 The Town of Ipswich must give two weeks notice to any interested bidders.
 The Central Register is published by the Secretary of State and is a clearing house for all Town bids.
 The Town of Ipswich also advertises in the local newspaper.
 The Town of Ipswich Purchasing website is also another place to learn about bids.